-A vibrant and aspiring entrepreneur in such a unique arena, her feats has been recognised by the ex-US President Barack Obama in one of his speech and she has been awarded by Hillary Clinton.
+A vibrant and aspiring entrepreneur in such a unique arena, her feats have been recognized by ex-US President Barack Obama in one of his speeches and she has been awarded by Hillary Clinton.

 Family Background:

 Lina says she started training for taekwondo right from the young age of 5 years.
-She says she was in love with taekwondo because they carry a lot of values we learn in life like discipline, responsibility or commitment.
+She says she was in love with taekwondo because it carries a lot of values we learn in life like discipline, responsibility, or commitment.
 “When you learn how to fight you do not even need to use it, it is just your energy – the way you walk, the way you talk to, you care for yourselves, become more confident in and out, helps to completely transform yourself and you become a whole new person,” says Lina.
-She realised that it would take years for creating philosophies for these training because in some martial arts in South Korea or Japan or even in China the martial arts are embedded in the religion, so it is more of a philosophy or a way of practice.”
-If you stand tall and practise every day how to shout, scream and you learn how to kick hard completely, you learn to use the power inside you to become a stronger person, “shares Lina.
-She was constantly focused on her taekwondo training throughout her teenage years, she never took interest in parties like any other girls of her age, felt she never fit in the ordinary school system and did not even have many friends.
+She realized that it would take years to create philosophies for this training because in some martial arts in South Korea or Japan or even in China, the martial arts are embedded in the religion, so it is more of a philosophy or a way of practice.”
+If you stand tall and practice every day how to shout, scream and you learn how to kick hard completely, you learn to use the power inside you to become a stronger person, “shares Lina.
+She was constantly focused on her taekwondo training throughout her teenage years, she never took an interest in parties like any other girls of her age, felt she never fit in the ordinary school system, and did not even have many friends.
 Her only passion was going to taekwondo schools every day which has helped her master this art and lead the way for other women.

-In spite of coming from an orthodox Muslim community, Lina always had her own thinking as a kid.
+Despite coming from an orthodox Muslim community, Lina always had her thinking as a kid.
 She felt she had a different perspective, not follow the systems or beliefs forced upon her.
-To have an open, broad mind to think for oneself what is good and bad should be left to one’s own understanding, not imposed upon.
+To have an open, broad mind to think for oneself what is good and bad should be left to one’s understanding, not imposed upon.
 Not many people follow this crux in life.
 It is so hard to be on a journey of discovering self, but it is easier for people to follow systems rooted in their culture.
 Lina‘s ideology is that if we neglect our brain, it will neglect us.
 So if we do not think for 10 years, keeping that muscle in its idle position, it is impossible for the brain to know about our creativity or to think proactively and take risks both personal and financial.
 If we train it the way we want it will adjust accordingly.
 An example of why males are progressing in business is because they learn to invest with money while women do not learn how to use money.
-It is necessary the brain has to be taken care of exactly the same way we take care of our body.
-When we go to the gym we exercise our body, similarly, we need to exercise our brain by giving challenges like learning languages, learning instruments, breaking fears of oneself which is actually one form of muscle training.
+The brain must be taken care of the same way we take care of our body.
+When we go to the gym we exercise our body, similarly, we need to exercise our brain by giving challenges like learning languages, learning instruments, and breaking fears of oneself which is one form of muscle training.

-Lina states that there is no specific age bar to enrol for this training program.
+Lina states that there is no specific age bar to enroll in this training program.
 She has had a student aged as late as 75 years old!!!
 Age is never a barrier.
 It is our strong willpower to learn.
 If our mind is convinced we could do anything and our body too will follow.
 However, it is advisable to start martial arts training from the age of 5 years.
-She suggests parents always enrol their children on martial arts.
-Lina’s academy has women in their 30s, 40s, 50s and even 60s but the majority crowd comprises of kids and teenagers.
+She suggests parents always enroll their children in martial arts.
+Lina’s Academy has women in their 30s, 40s, 50s, and even 60s but the majority crowd comprises kids and teenagers.
 They have designed a specific curriculum for martial arts.
 The then education minister had tried to dissuade by asking Lina whether women were being taught violence.
-She argued with them that why were the preference for boys to learn boxing and martial arts and not the girls?
+She argued with them that why was the preference for boys to learn boxing and martial arts and not the girls?
 Eventually, after the tenure of that minister, the road was pretty easy for Lina and they managed to include the system in 20 schools for women.

 Challenges as an Entrepreneur:

 Lina believes she is a strong feminist.
-According to her everyone should be a feminist, everyone has some or other relations with women.
+According to her, everyone should be a feminist, everyone has some or other relations with women.
 They should not be afraid of people attacking the different types of labels women carry after their names.
 There should be freedom of choice for every woman to call themselves whichever name they prefer.
-But we belong to a society for whom labelling a woman is very common and traditional like whether she is married, divorced, single and so on.
-In fact, Lina feels why people do not label a woman as a feminist, a strong human being.
-We are so used to label everyone.
+But we belong to a society for whom labeling a woman is very common and traditional like whether she is married, divorced, single, and so on.
+Lina feels why people do not label a woman as a feminist, a strong human being.
+We are so used to labeling everyone.
 She urges women to free themselves from all labels.

 Women are expected to be pleasers on the planet.
-Lina says she learnt to say no from a young age as six.
+Lina says she learned to say no from the young age of six.
 Even at the cost of losing all her friends, she dared to say no if anything was against her will.
-She had a liberal set of friends who knew well that she was always eager to go for taekwondo class.
+She had a liberal set of friends who knew well that she was always eager to go to taekwondo class.
 One of her classmates describes Lina in her childhood as always different, never fitting in the normal school system.
-Fighting with teachers, getting kicked out of classroom, getting beaten up many times were common for Lina, as she never felt the need to follow their own beliefs and systems.
-To pursue taekwondo was her ultimate goal in life as this skill teaches many life skills like how to be responsible, respect each other, respect the place, be more confident, learn to speak up, be bold and so on.
-The traditional school system teaches you how to get a job after university because women and children are pushed to be number one in classrooms, get the best title for everything and lastly to be the perfect housewife to take care of husband and kids.
+Fighting with teachers, getting kicked out of the classroom, and getting beaten up many times were common for Lina, as she never felt the need to follow their own beliefs and systems.
+Pursuing taekwondo was her ultimate goal in life as this skill teaches many life skills like how to be responsible, respect each other, respect the place, be more confident, learn to speak up, be bold, and so on.
+The traditional school system teaches you how to get a job after university because women and children are pushed to be number one in classrooms, get the best title for everything, and lastly be the perfect housewife to take care of husband and kids.
 “It is only when you liberate yourself from all these stereotypes about women from your mind, you become a powerful human being”.
-There can be rejections from the society, friends may stop connecting but all this will only increase a woman’s true potential and value in her surroundings.
+There can be rejections from society, and friends may stop connecting but all this will only increase a woman’s true potential and value in her surroundings.

 Lina envisages her future as adapting to the situation and opportunities coming her way.
 In a fight, a person does not know her opponent’s strength unless she adapts her techniques and works accordingly.
-The economical downfall had an adverse effect on her business.
-She lost all kinds of work with people so she started to meditate, thinking, and analysing the situation.
-Then she gathered all her practical knowledge to create, develop and edit websites, added online courses for people to access it and get certified.
-She also learnt different technical aspects and has succeeded in gaining a lot of subscribers online.
+The economic downfall hurt her business.
+She lost all kinds of work with people so she started to meditate, think, and analyze the situation.
+Then she gathered all her practical knowledge to create, develop, and edit websites, and added online courses for people to access and get certified.
+She also learned different technical aspects and has succeeded in gaining a lot of subscribers online.

 Significance of UNCTAD training in Lina’s career:

-UNCTAD program has helped Lina to a great extent to evolve as a successful entrepreneur.
+The UNCTAD program has helped Lina to a great extent to evolve as a successful entrepreneur.
 An amazing program that gave Lina important lessons for her entrepreneurship.
-At a tender young age of 22 or 23 years old, Lina started questioning to start any business.
-An important lesson learnt from Empretec was that she could make money on her own and not only from a job.
+At the tender young age of 22 or 23 years old, Lina started questioning whether to start any business.
+An important lesson learned from Empretec was that she could make money on her own and not only from a job.
 A life changer Lina says, after the Empretec training she quit her job and started her venture on a very small scale.
-Advertising on Facebook, going to people’s houses to teach taekwondo was her initial struggles before she started her official academy in the basement of her apartment.
+Advertising on Facebook, and going to people’s houses to teach taekwondo were her initial struggles before she started her official academy in the basement of her apartment.
 Empretec taught her how to make money work for her and not her working for money.
 She feels blessed to have taken the lessons from Empretec to deal with money from a young age.

 SheFighter is all about building confidence in and out.
 It is indeed spreading in every corner, in every community, in every city and country all over the world.